VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 ### Graphical

 There are graphical user interfaces that can be used to make working with git dramatically easier.
-If you're using GitHub, [Github Desktop](https://desktop.github.com) is a decent option.
+If you're using GitHub, [GitHub Desktop](https://desktop.github.com) is a decent option.

 You may want to dig through these if that doesn't work well for you: